mattblair/gcBrowser/README.markdown

 ## Known Bugs

-* Popover display on iPad is well-less than beautiful: It leaps in, doesn't quite point to the pin, overlaps the toolbar, etc. And the fetch button animation is awful.
+* Popover display on iPad is well-less than beautiful: It leaps in, doesn't quite point to the pin, overlaps the toolbar, the fetch UI animation is clumsy, etc.
 * Database name is not displayed anywhere on the map view, without going back to the database list.

 ## Roadmap